Sadako vs. Kayako

-Sadako vs. Kayako (貞子 vs 伽椰子, Sadako bāsasu Kayako) is a 2016 Japanese supernatural horror film directed by Kōji Shiraishi.
-It is a crossover of the Ju-on and the Ring series.
+Sadako vs. Kayako (貞子 vs 伽椰子, Sadako bāsasu Kayako) is a 2016 Japanese supernatural comedy horror film directed by Kōji Shiraishi.
+It is a crossover of the Ju-on and Ring series.
 The film was first teased as an April Fools' joke on April 1, 2015, but was later confirmed on December 10 to be a real production.
-It was released in Japan on June 18, 2016, Indonesia in August 10 (followed by 4DX in February 15, 2017), and in North America on the streaming site Shudder on January 26, 2017.
+It was released in Japan on June 18, 2016, Indonesia on August 10 (followed by 4DX on February 15, 2017), and in North America on the streaming site Shudder on January 26, 2017.
 It received mixed reviews from critics.

 Plot

 A social worker visits the residence of an elderly woman, only to find her strangled by an electric cord.
 A nearby video player suddenly turns on and plays the cursed videotape.
-As she watches, Sadako Yamamura appears and kills the social worker.
+As she watches, Sadako Yamamura appears and kills her.

 The video player is sold at a shop and bought by university students Yuri Kurahashi and Natsumi Ueno.
 When they find the cursed videotape inside, they play it.
-The footage has been upgraded, displaying a decrepit building instead of the usual well, and the curse deadline being reduced to two days.
-Yuri gets distracted, leaving Natsumi to watch by herself.
-Afterward, they receive a disturbing phone call as Sadako manifests, startling Natsumi.
+The deadline for the curse has been reduced to two days, and the footage has been upgraded to display a decrepit building instead of the usual well.
+Yuri gets distracted by her phone, leaving Natsumi to watch the tape in its entirety by herself.
+Afterward, they receive a disturbing phone call as Sadako manifests in the room behind Yuri, startling Natsumi.

 A worker at the shop who had watched the cursed tape leaps to her death.
-The girls go to return the video player and learn about the deaths related to the tape.
+The girls return the video player and learn about the deaths related to the tape.
 Desperate, they go to their professor, an author on urban legends, Shin'ichi Morishige.
-Obsessed with the idea of meeting Sadako, Morishige eagerly watches the tape.
-After he receives a phone call, Morishige takes the girls to an exorcist but Sadako possesses Natsumi and forces the assistants to kill themselves before the exorcist kills Morishige.
+Obsessed with the idea of meeting Sadako, Morishige eagerly watches the tape, although the girls are less than thrilled, as Natsumi only has one day to live.
+After he suffers intense headaches due to receiving a phone call, Morishige takes the girls to an exorcist, however, Sadako possesses Natsumi and forces the assistants to kill themselves before the exorcist begins to boil from the inside and kills Morishige for interfering.
 With her dying breath, the exorcist tells the girls that a man with psychic powers, Keizo Tokiwa, will help them.

-When Natsumi blames Yuri for her situation, Yuri watches the tape, hoping that this will pass the curse on to her and Natsumi will be spared.
+When a despondent Natsumi blames Yuri for her situation, Yuri decides to watch the tape herself, hoping that this will pass the curse on to her and Natsumi will be spared.
 Keizo arrives, accompanied by a blind psychic girl, Tamao, who tells Yuri that she has unnecessarily cursed herself.
 The only way to expunge the curse is to pit Sadako against another vengeful spirit so both destroy each other.
-Natsumi uploads the tape to the Internet and tries to commit suicide to escape her imminent death.
-However, Sadako kills Natsumi before she can.
-Keizo and Tamao target Kayako Saeki to be the rival spirit.
+As Yuri learns that Natsumi has uploaded the cursed tape onto the Internet, Natsumi attempts to commit suicide to escape her imminent death.
+Whilst Yuri rushes to save Natsumi, Sadako appears before Natsumi and kills her by hanging.
+Keizo and Tamao realize that Sadako has targeted Kayako Saeki to be the rival spirit.